klauseduard/under-over-models/chapters/03-organizational-models.md

 Various frameworks and methodologies exist to help organizations navigate this complexity trade-off.
 For organizations focused on software development, [Domain-Driven Design](https://www.domainlanguage.com/ddd/) (DDD) offers strategic tools for managing complexity by aligning team boundaries with domain boundaries.
-Similarly, [Team Topologies](https://teamtopologies.com/) by Matthew Skelton and Manuel Pais directly addresses the relationship between team structure and system architecture (discussed further as "Conway's Law" in Section 3.4) by intentionally designing team structures to produce desired system architectures through well-defined team types and interaction patterns.
+Similarly, [Team Topologies](https://teamtopologies.com/) by Skelton and Pais ([2019](https://teamtopologies.com/book)) directly addresses the relationship between team structure and system architecture (discussed further as "Conway's Law" in Section 3.4) by intentionally designing team structures to produce desired system architectures through well-defined team types and interaction patterns.
 Team Topologies provides specific organizational patterns focused on optimizing team cognitive load and interaction modes, which we explore in detail in Section 3.5.2.
 Other approaches like the Spotify Model and scaled agile frameworks (SAFe, LeSS) address organizational structure but with less emphasis on software architecture alignment.
 The Viable System Model (covered in Section 3.3.7) also provides